karatelabs/karate/README.md

     more lines of description if needed.

 Background:
-# steps here are expecuted before each Scenario in this file
+# steps here are executed before each Scenario in this file

 Scenario: brief description of this scenario
 # steps for this scenario